eth-educators/eth-docker-docs/website/docs/Usage/ReverseProxy.md

 ## Cloudflare for DNS management

 With this option, CloudFlare will provide DNS management as well as DDoS protection.
 Traefik uses CloudFlare to issue a Let's Encrypt certificate for your domain.
 This also automatically updates the IP address of the domain, which is useful if you are on a dynamic address, such as domestic Internet.
-Either for the main domain `example.com` or if desired for a subdomain such as `grafana.example.com`.
+This only works for a subdomain such as `grafana.example.com`, not for the domain itself like `example.com`.

 You'll add `traefik-cf.yml` to your `COMPOSE_FILE` in `.env`, for example: `lighthouse.yml:geth.yml:grafana.yml:traefik-cf.yml`

 Create a (free) CloudFlare account and set up your domain, which will require pointing nameservers for your domain to Cloudflare's servers.
 How this is done depends on your domain registrar.

 You will need a "scoped API token" from CloudFlare's [API page](https://dash.cloudflare.com/profile/api-tokens).
 Create a token with `Zone.DNS:Edit`, `Zone.Zone:Read` and `Zone.Zone Settings:Read` permissions, for all zones.
 Make a note of the Token secret, it will only be shown to you once.